 The crimes relating to religion were initially penned by British rulers in India.
 Pakistan inherited these laws after the partition of India and creation of new state of Pakistan.
 Between 1980 – 1986, the blasphemy laws were modified and a significant number of clauses were added to it on commands of the military government of General Zia-ul Haq.

 General Zia-ul-Haq was very passionate to completely “Islamicise” Pakistan.
 He also strived to make a successful attempt to separate the minority Ahmadi community from Islam, and thus declared them non-Muslim in 1973.
-Even today, the minority Ahmadiyya community is not only discriminated but also highly persecuted in Pakistan and not considered Muslims.
+Even today, the minority Ahmadiyya community is not only discriminated against but also highly persecuted in Pakistan and not considered Muslims.

 What does the Blasphemy Laws Say?